ktor-doc-jp/ktor-doc-jp/advanced/pipeline/attributes.md

 keywords: attributes Passing information among interceptors dependency injector instance container
 ---

-Ktor offers an `Attributes` class that acts as a small typed instance container / dependency injector.
+Ktor offers an `Attributes` class that acts as a small typed instance container/dependency injector.

 For the server, the `ApplicationCall` contains an `attributes` property including an instance of this class (`call.attributes`).
-The lifespan of this container is the call: since the request has started, until the response is completely sent.
+The lifespan of this container is the call: beginning when the request has started and ending when the response has been sent.

-You can put as many attributes as required per call from an interceptor, and retrieve them later in another interceptor.
+You can set as many attributes as required per call on an interceptor and retrieve them later in another interceptor.

 In the case of the client, the `HttpRequest` also contains an `attributes` property.
 So from a `HttpClientCall` instance, you can access the attributes with `call.request.attributes`.

 ### Basic usage

-It is possible to define your own typed attributes, by creating instances of the `AttributeKey` class like this:
+It is possible to define your own typed attributes by creating instances of the `AttributeKey` class like this:

 ```kotlin
 // Declared as a global property